mhetru/OthelloJava/README.md

 Othello in JAVA
+---
+What else's fun to learn programmation oriented objects with game?

+It was a project at my studies in university at 2002.

+Pre-requisite :
+JDK (OpenJDK or Oracle JDK)

+Text version of the game :

 4 versions of Othello game :
 - version one player in text mode with keyboard (two players human) ;